doc-man/token/README.md

 6. Compile
    $ truffle compile

+7. Create two accounts on metamask
+   1. Founder
+   2. Foundation creator

-7. Get some tokens from rinkeby faucet.
+8. Get some ether from rinkeby faucet to the foundation creator wallet. faucet.rinkeby.io

-8. Use http://127.0.0.1:8000/foundation/genesis/ to create the foundation.
+9. Use http://127.0.0.1:8000/foundation/genesis/ to create the foundation.
+   Use step 2 -> Publish foundation contract.